 Devices having NDIFF for diffusion layer are clubbed into N type groups.

 Devices having PDIFF for diffusion layer are clubbed into P type groups.

+What if there is only OD in the design (no specific ndiff/pdiff?
+I presume that we internally convert everything into ndiff/pdiff by looking at PP/NP layers to figure out which type of OD it is.
+Maybe we can mention this here.

 The “-note” field in the generated constraints also capture N or P type group.